williamcaban/openshift-servicemesh/README.md

 `./6.0_oc_get_pods_istio_system.sh`

-Wait until you see the `openshift-ansible-istio-installer-job-xxxxx` goes into `Comleted` state.
+Wait until you see the `openshift-ansible-istio-installer-job-xxxxx` goes into `Completed` state.

 Break out of the watch script (CTRL-C) and list the pods in the ServiceMesh project.